klovaaxel/TypeContractor/README.md

   If you have multiple endpoints with the same name and different parameters, C# handles the overloads perfectly, but not so much in TypeScript.
   Use `TypeContractorName` to rename a single endpoint to whatever fits.
+* `TypeContractorNullable`:
+  If your project doesn't support nullable reference types, or you just feel like you know better, you can mark a property as nullable and override the automatically detected setting.

 ## Future improvements